How Long Should A HIIT Workout Be?

 How often should you do a HIIT workout?

-You might be sold on the positive effects of high-intensity workouts.
+You might already be sold on the positive effects of high-intensity workouts.
 Maybe you’re tempted to increase the number of workouts you’re doing in this style, especially because it is a short workout.
 Before you start adding HIIT to each day of your workout planner, keep in mind that your body needs recovery time, especially after such an intense workout.

 Just like any form of training, if you are not getting sufficient rest you can put yourself at risk of overtraining or an injury.
 Because HIIT requires so much of your body, make sure you are having a break of a day or two between each session as well.